dc4eu/educational-pilot/docs/eIDAS-roles.md

 - Must undergo **certification by an accredited conformity assessment body**.
 - Must be **supervised by a national authority** designated under eIDAS.
 - Must provide **enhanced security and transparency** in trust service operations.

+## Relying Party

+### Definition

+A Relying Party is a natural or legal person that depends on electronic identification means, electronic attestations of attributes, or trust services to authenticate users or verify digital transactions.

+### Role

+Consumes electronic identification means and trust services for authentication and verification.

+Ensures compliance with eIDAS trust service requirements.

+Uses qualified electronic attestations of attributes for verifying identity or entitlements.

+### Type of Attestation USED

+Electronic attestation of attributes (EAA)

+Qualified electronic attestation of attributes (QEAA)

+Qualified electronic signatures and seals

+### Regulatory References

+Regulation (EU) 2024/1183, Article 3(6)

+Regulation (EU) 2024/1183, Articles 45-49

+### Requirements

+Must ensure proper verification mechanisms for relying on trust services.

+Must comply with eIDAS security and interoperability requirements.

+Must establish secure authentication workflows when handling digital identity attributes.